awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-applicationautoscaling-scalabletarget.md

 ### Amazon DynamoDB<a name="aws-resource-applicationautoscaling-scalabletarget--examples--Amazon_DynamoDB"></a>

-This example registers the read and write capacity \(throughput\) of an [AWS::DynamoDB::Table](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-dynamodb-table.html) and its global secondary index as scalable targets\.
+This example registers the read and write capacity throughput of a DyanmoDB table \([AWS::DynamoDB::Table](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-dynamodb-table.html)\) and its global secondary index as scalable targets\.
 It uses the [Fn::Sub](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-sub.html) intrinsic function to construct the `ResourceId` properties\.

 #### JSON<a name="aws-resource-applicationautoscaling-scalabletarget--examples--Amazon_DynamoDB--json"></a>